unChaz/sci-fi-5e/srd/classes/warlock.md

 #### Mystic Arcanum

-At 11th level, your patron bestows upon you a magical secret called an arcanum.
+At 11th level, your patron bestows upon you a tek secret called an arcanum.
 Choose one 6th- level spell from the warlock spell list as this arcanum.

 You can cast your arcanum spell once without expending a spell slot.
 You must finish a long rest before you can do so again.